 1945 - The Deerfield Houses, Chicago IL.
 No address or photo.
 Do you have one?

 1945 - The Greenbelt House, aka Case Study House #4.
-Unbuilt at the time, Rapson did finally get this design built in 1989, for an indoor exhibit Blueprints for Modern Living: History and Legacy of the Case Study Houses at the Los Angeles Museum of Contemporary Art.
+Unbuilt at the time, Rapson did finally get this design built in 1989 for the indoor exhibit Blueprints for Modern Living: History and Legacy of the Case Study Houses at the Los Angeles Museum of Contemporary Art.
 With Rapson, Nathan Wieler launched a series of modular houses in the early 2000's based in North Carolina.

 1946 - The